Module eremitalpa.eremitalpa

 Returns

-def get_trunk(tree, attr='_x')
+def get_trunk(tree, attr='_x')-

 Ordered nodes in tree, from deepest leaf to root.